usaid-cs/yesterday-i-learned/random.md

 1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. ["They're not severed, they're disarticulated," Inkster explains.
 As the body decomposes the feet are separated ...](http://www.theprovince.com/quite+solved+mystery+severed+feet/10281333/story.html)
 1. The OBD II adapter passcode is 1234.
 1. [Some cocoa growers don't even know what chocolate is.](https://www.youtube.com/watch?v=zEN4hcZutO0)
-1. "It is better to wear out than rust out." - Richard Cumberland
 1. `expectedFailure`s are tests that pass, whether or not it fails.
 But not skipped.
 1. A house's [crawl space](https://en.wikipedia.org/wiki/Basement#Crawl_space) is often lined with plastic to prevent mould from growing.
 Mould should not be allowed to grow in the crawl space because when the heat is on, air flows out of the house from the ceiling, sucking air from the cooler bottom, which is the crawl space.
 You don't want mould to get in the house like that.
 1. Cook long pasta (like spaghetti) in olive oil or light cream-based sauces, tube-like ones in meat sauces, and spiral ones in some light textured sauces, like [pesto](http://www.taste.com.au/recipes/pesto-sauce/5df0b426-e19b-463d-bab5-0bc165c502c1).